 Voting by our members will take place in June.
 Election results will be announced on 8 July and induction date will take place on 14 July.

 Still undecided?
-Watch the videos/see quotes below from some of our fantastic reps talking about their experiences:
+Watch these videos and scroll down to read quotes from some of our fantastic reps talking about their experiences:

 You can also join us for one of our information events: